Osama-Yusuf/Repo-Radar/README.md

 ## 🎯 What is Repo Radar?

-Repo Radar is your intelligent GitHub repository monitoring system that keeps you in sync with repository changes and automates responses.
-Think of it as your personal watchtower that never sleeps!
+Repo Radar is your intelligent monitoring system that keeps you in sync with GitHub repository changes, automates responses, scans Kubernetes deployments for vulnerabilities, and tracks CI/CD pipeline executions.
+Think of it as your personal mission control center that never sleeps!

 🔬 **Want to dive deep into the monitoring magic?** Check out our [Backend Documentation](backend/README.md) to explore the intricate details of how Repo Radar keeps your repositories under constant surveillance.

+🔒 **Concerned about container security?** Repo Radar includes powerful vulnerability scanning for your Kubernetes deployments, helping you identify and address security issues before they become problems.

+⚙️ **Need CI/CD visibility?** Repo Radar integrates with Tekton pipelines to provide real-time monitoring of your build and deployment processes.

 ## 💡 Power User Tips